-The survey, which targeted North American HR professionals in the retail and hospitality industries at organizations with 1, 000 or more employees, found that these organizations have an opportunity to leverage more data, better technology, and more efficient processes to better manage their people.
+The survey, which targeted North American HR professionals in the retail and hospitality industries at organizations with 1, 000 or more employees, found that these organizations have an opportunity to leverage more information, improved accuracy and speed through better technology, and more efficient processes to better manage their people.

 Interestingly, many respondents don’t have access to real-time turnover data – so they’re not able to immediately investigate areas that may affect retention and recruiting.
 Only a little more than one-quarter of respondents say their organizations have real-time data about turnover, and just 13% have real-time access to data that shows how turnover is affecting the company overall.

 Many would benefit from infusing improved solutions in the areas of: knowing the communication styles and core convictions best fit for retail associates in the recruiting process and the practices themselves, focus on providing learning and development, improved benefits focus, and shaping the overall employee experience to be one of improved communication, fairness, predictability, and overall engagement.